 - Digital Literacy

-Although digital literacy is embedded into the iCompute curriculum, we also teach discrete Online Safety lessons, using resources from National Online Safety which cover the following areas:
+Although digital literacy is embedded into the Kapow curriculum, we also teach discrete Online Safety lessons using resources from Kapow's online safety scheme, covering these areas:

 - Health, wellbeing, and lifestyle